-Under Vince McMahon’s rule, there were quite a few modern pro wrestling words that were banned.
+Under Vince McMahon’s rule, there were quite few modern pro wrestling words that were banned.
 This included the word ‘wrestler’ as well as ‘Championship belts.’
 Things have clearly changed now as Triple H has lifted the ban on such words.

 During Drew McIntyre’s promo segment with Kevin Owens earlier this month, McIntyre repeatedly said “wrestling” and ”wrestlers.”
 Fans praised the segment for its intensity and genuine emotions.